 Peter MacIntyre has over 25 years of experience in the information technology industry, primarily in the area of PHP and Web Technologies.
 He has contributed writing material for many IT industry publications: Author of “PHP: The Good Parts” (O’Reilly); co-author: Pro PHP Programming (APress), Programming PHP (3rd Edition – O’Reilly), Using Visual Objects, Using PowerBuilder 5, ASP.NET Bible, Web Warrior Survey on Web Development Languages, and Zend Studio for Eclipse Developer’s Guide.
-Peter is currently working on another secret book project.
+Peter has another book covering WordPress that was published in May 2016.

-Bobby Cahill is a full-stack engineer at Wayfair.com building and maintaining the largest online-only retailer for home in the US.
-He is an organizer of Boston PHP, the largest active PHP user group in the US and has been organizing Northeast PHP since its inception.
+Bobby Cahill is a full-stack engineer at Wayfair building and maintaining the largest online-only retailer for home in the US.
+He is an organizer of Boston PHP, the largest active PHP user group in the US and has been volunteering as a member of the Northeast PHP organizer team since its inception.
 Bobby is the creator of the open source web app Projectify and has previous software experience in the Supply Chain and Healthcare industries.

-Bobby is a life-learner and (some would say) hacker and strives to create useful, secure, high-performance applications and to make the complex increasingly simple.
-He is a big fan of MVC-ish design patterns due to his admitted lack of graphic design/layout ability.
-In his free time he controls his minor gaming addiction by supporting the open-source community and injuring himself on the basketball court (some generously call it “playing basketball”).
+Bobby is a life-learner and a hacker by nature and strives to create usable, secure, high-performance applications and to make the complex increasingly simple.
+He is a big fan of MVC(-ish) design patterns due to his admitted lack of graphic design/layout ability.
+In his free time he controls his minor gaming addiction by supporting the open-source community and injuring himself on the basketball court, or as some generously call it, “playing basketball”.

 Lincoln has been working professionally with PHP for almost 15 years.
 He is presently the president of the Atlantic PHP user group based in Charlottetown, Prince Edward Island and this is the third year of his involvement with Northeast PHP.